Pavel-Petkov03/OS/theory/semaphors/readers_and_writers_problem/README.md

-eaders-Writers Problem — Three Implementations
+Readers-Writers Problem — Three Implementations

 This project contains **three different solutions** to the classic **Readers-Writers synchronization problem**, each tailored for different use cases.
 All implementations use the **Lightswitch pattern** (implicitly applied).